 The complexities of the new Tax Act, coupled with the new California labor law, will have far reaching implications for everyone, especially in the entertainment business.
 Everybody’s personal circumstances are unique so it is imperative to work with a professional team to determine the best approach to move forward.

 While we covered a lot of content during the panel, we know that there is still much more to review and many more questions to answer.
 To contact someone to discuss your personal situation please visit our web site at Green Hasson Janks Tax Practice or call us at 310.873.1600.

-Dan Li, CPA, has more than 10 years of public tax and accounting experience providing tax compliance and consulting services to a wide range of clients.
+Dan Li, CPA, has 15 years of public tax and accounting experience providing tax compliance and consulting services to a wide range of clients.
 The industries she services includes entertainment and media, real estate, manufacturing, wholesale trade and distribution.
-Her experience…Learn More
+Her experience includes…Learn More